StevenMayher/431-2021/classes/class13/projectAearly.md

 ## Project A Early Proposals and Some Thoughts on Titles

-We received early proposals from the following 12 groups.
+### What is a Real Title for Project A?

 A "real" title would not contain 431, or Project A or Proposal in it, at least, and it should also make sense to the reader.
 A good title for this project is also no more than 120 characters long (ideally less than 80), including spaces and/or punctuation.

+### Groups of Two People

+We received early proposals from the following 12 groups.

 - Grace Armstrong and Kiran Desai "Environmental Factors and their Impact on Life Expectancy"
 - Abigail Basson and Alise Carlson "The relationship between unemployment, violent crime, excessive alcohol consumption, food environment, and life expectancy in four neighboring states" which is way too long.